-Available with QuickBooks Accountant 2013 is the Client Data Review (CDR) feature, shown in Figure A.1.
+Available with QuickBooks Accountant 2014 is the Client Data Review (CDR) feature, in Figure A.1.
 Accessing CDR tools and features is easier than ever with the customizable Accountant's Center.
-CDR is a collection of tools and reports used primarily by accounting professionals to streamline the many tasks involved in reviewing, troubleshooting, and correcting a client's QuickBooks data.
+CDR is a collection of tools and reports that accounting professionals primarily use to streamline the many tasks involved in reviewing, troubleshooting, and correcting a client's QuickBooks data.